wanghaisheng/responsive-landing-page-starter/content/blog/en/integrate-phone-calls-to-a-dialogflow-chatbot-via-websockets.md

 Now that we have all the parts set up it's time to call your virtual phone number and test it out, let's go through what is going on and then follow our final step to make the call!

 Once you call the phone number linked to your Voice API application to interact with the Dialogflow Agent You will hear the confirmation message: `Connecting your call, please wait.`.
-That Text To Speech from the Vonage API platform is played as soon as your call is answered by the platform.
+That Text To Speech from the Vonage API platform is played as soon as the platform answers your call.

 Once the WebSocket is established, the Vonage API platform plays the Text To Speech `Hello` to the Dialogflow Agent (you as the caller will not hear that).